qntm/base65536/README.md

 > AAB0 AAAB 0AAB AAA9 5AAA AD56 AA5A AAB5 6AAC 02A9 AAAB 5AAA AAAD AAB5 5AA2
 > AAAE AA0A AAB2 AAD5 6AB5 AA02 AAA0 0AAA B55A AD6A BAAC 2AAB 0AA0 C2AA C02A

 That's 899 characters including spaces, or 720 characters if the spaces were removed.
-Were the hexadecimal characters converted to binary, I would have 360 bytes, and were the binary expressed in Base64, I would have 480 characters.
+Were the hexadecimal characters converted to binary, one would have 360 bytes, and were the binary expressed in Base64, one would have 480 characters.
 This made replays impractical to share via Twitter, which at the time supported Tweets of only at most 140 characters.

-Using elementary run-length encoding, using two bits of keystroke and two bits of run length, the replay shrinks to 2040 bits i.e. 255 bytes i.e. 340 characters of Base64, which is still too large.
+Using elementary run-length encoding, using two bits of keystroke and two bits of run length, the replay shrinks to 2040 bits *i.e.* 255 bytes *i.e.* 340 characters of Base64.
+But that's still much too large.

-However, "[Tweet length is measured by the number of codepoints in the NFC normalized version of the text.](https://dev.twitter.com/overview/api/counting-characters)", *not* by counting the number of bytes in any specific encoding of the text.
-Whereas Base64 encodes only 6 bits per Unicode code point for a potential maximum of 105 bytes per Tweet, Base65536 encodes 16 bits per Unicode code point for a potential maximum of a vastly improved **280 bytes per Tweet**.
+However, interestingly, "[Tweet length is measured by the number of codepoints in the NFC normalized version of the text.](https://dev.twitter.com/overview/api/counting-characters)", *not* by counting the number of bytes in any specific encoding of the text.
+Realising this, I developed Base65536.
+Whereas Base64 encodes only 6 bits per Unicode code point for a potential maximum of 105 bytes per Tweet, Base65536 encodes 16 bits per Unicode code point for a vastly improved **280 bytes per Tweet**.

 Expressing the 255-byte run-length encoded replay as Base65536, we get a string which is a svelte 128 code points long: